Skip to Content

 Instructions

-1. Place everything in a food processor or blender and pulse until combined.
+1. Place the tomatoes in a food processor or blender and pulse until liquified.

 Recommended Products